 I immediately began to increase the supplementation we gave her.
 I continued to breastfeed prior to each supplementation for the next 5 months, holding out some small hope that my milk supply would increase (I had heard that domperidone takes some time to kick in).
 After ramping up the supplementation she weighed 7 lbs by the time she was 1 month old, almost back up to her birth weight.

 against the advice of my midwives and other experts.
 I found this to be the best decision for me, with more peaceful feedings.
 There were times when I miscalculated how much of the bottle to give him, and then he was too full to breastfeed, but those

-Another difference this time is that I switched from the SNS to the bottle at only 2.5 days as I found it too hard (especially overnight) with 2 other small children to take care of,
+lessened as time went on and I understood his signals.
+I switched from the SNS to the bottle at only 2.5 days as I found it too hard (especially overnight) with 2 other small children to take care of,